The Missing Cross to Purity

 shall not judgment, and justice, and righteousness run down our streets

-as a stream and a flood, to drive away all the filth from among us.
+like a stream and a flood, to drive away all the filth from among us.

 by which Friends have been kept and preserved in the life,